blackfalcon/scaffolding-ui-structure/scss/scaffoldings/widget-foo/README.md

 ## Deprecation support

-Within the scope of the scaffolding mixin, a few things need to be included to address some core functionality.
+Within the scope of the scaffolding mixin, a few things need to be addressed to address functionality.

-Deprecation support is added by including the `is-deprecated` mixin
+Deprecation support is added by including the `deprecate-wrapper` mixin:

 ```
-@include is-deprecated($configs);
+@include deprecate-wrapper($configs) {
+  ...
+}
 ```

-Deprecation settings are managed within the `default-settings.scss` file associated to the component UI.
+Deprecation settings are managed within the `_default-settings.scss` file associated to the component UI.

-* flag: boolean
-* warning: string
+* is-deprecated: string

 ```
 deprecate: (
-  is-deprecated: (
-    flag: true,
-    warning: 'this scaffolding component set deprecated and scheduled to be removed in version 3.1.'
+  is-deprecated: 'this scaffolding component set deprecated and scheduled to be removed in version 3.1.',
 ),
-),
 ```

 ### Deactivation of a component UI

-Within the scope of the component UI, wrap all rules with:
+Within the scope of the component UI, the mixin will wrap all content with:

 ```
 @if map-get-z($configs, deprecate, is-deactivated) == false {